patching...

 Palo Alto Mayor Sid Espinosa welcomed the crowd and introduced the first band of the night.

-Many teen-focused groups have praised Teens on the Green as being an excellent way to show support for local children, and to help build "developmental assets," which the local school district has named a priority since the results of an important study on what helps teens to thrive was released earlier this year.
+Many teen-focused groups have praised Teens on the Green as being an excellent way to show support for local children, and to help build "developmental assets," which the local school district has named a priority since on what helps teens to thrive was released earlier this year.

 During the concert, Becky Beacom from the Palo Alto Medical Foundation and representatives from the nonprofit group Break Through the Static, which talks to teens about suicide, spoke to the audience as well.
 Break Through the Static was on hand during the concert signing up students for its Teen Advisory Board.